 Another common diabetes complication is stroke, which occurs when blood supply to brain cells is interrupted or reduced.
 Without immediate medical treatment, brain cells begin to die.
 Symptoms of stroke include paralysis or numbness in the face, arm or leg, trouble with speaking and understanding, trouble seeing, and dizziness.

 Hyperglycaemia destroys tiny blood vessels in the kidney.
 Over time, the kidney will not effectively filter the blood and kidney damage or diabetic nephropathy is likely to occur.
 Diabetic patients should check their kidney health regularly with urine analysis, urine protein, eGFR and creatinine clearance.
-Hyperglycemia can also harm human nerves, a medical condition known as diabetic neuropathy.
+Hyperglycaemia can also harm human nerves, a medical condition known as diabetic neuropathy.
 If you feel pain, numbness, or burning sensation in your hands or feet, tell your doctor as soon as possible.

 Screening for Diabetes